chibykelaw/chibykelaw/README.md

   hey there
   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>
 I am Chibuike Orji-Oko, a Data Scientist from Nigeria.
 I'm a mechanical engineer turned data analyst who loves learning new things, data-driven research, and being able to tell people what to do based on data.
+A data Scientist skilled in gathering, cleaning, analyzing, and visualizing data for use by technical and non-technical personnel.
+I love to combine my passion for learning and research with my data science skills to build solutions, better services and products.

 <h1>